Wouldn’t it be nice if French conversations followed a script?

-Unless you’re looking to live in France long-term (why not?), you probably won’t actually create an account with a French bank.
+Unless you’re looking to live in France long-term, you probably won’t actually create an account with a French bank.
 However, this conversation allows you to familiarize yourself with specialized vocabulary such as financial terms and document names, which can be helpful even during shorter trips.

 VOUS: Bonjour.
-Je veux ouvrir un compte.
+Je voudrais ouvrir un compte.
 (Hello.
-I want to open an account.)
+I would like to open an account.)